CMS Issues Hospital Inpatient Payment Regulation

 Final rule strengthens tie between payment and quality improvement

-The final rule issued on August 4 by CMS adopts improvements in the quality of care that limit payment for hospital acquired conditions (HACs) and readmissions.
-The rule, which updates Medicare payment policies and rates for inpatient stays at general acute care and long-term care hospitals (LTCHs) for FY 2015, builds on the administration’s efforts for better hospital patient outcomes and slowing the long-term health care cost growth.
+The final rule issued today by the Centers for Medicare & Medicaid Services (CMS) adopts improvements in the quality of care that limit payment for hospital acquired conditions (HACs) and readmissions.
+The rule, which updates Medicare payment policies and rates for inpatient stays at general acute care and long-term care hospitals (LTCHs) for fiscal year (FY) 2015, builds on the administration’s efforts for better hospital patient outcomes and slowing the long-term health care cost growth.

 The rule also supports price transparency by reminding hospitals of the Affordable Care Act requirement to post or otherwise make their charges available to patients and the public.